davidshepherd7/blog/_posts/2016-10-16-keyloggers.md

 ---

-It's an old adage that you can't secure a computer against people with physical access to.
+It's an old adage that you can't secure a computer against people with physical access to it.
 I was interested in this idea, so I was exploring what could be done with only keyboard and mouse access to a typical Ubuntu machine (i.e. without being able to plug in usb devices or pull out hard drives) when I came across the `xinput test` command.
 I'm sure this is old hat to anyone with a real